-Brian R. Smith concentrates his practice in land use and real estate matters, and he handles litigation related to these topics.
-He is the chair of the firm's Land Law Group.
+Brian Smith concentrates his practice in land use and real estate matters, and he handles litigation related to these topics.
+He is the chair of the firm's LandLaw Section.

 Land Use - Zoning

-Mr. Smith has worked as lead counsel in obtaining land use approvals for hospitals, higher educational facilities, retail centers, factories, and performing arts venues.
-Mr. Smith, as lead counsel, helped a Connecticut hospital obtain all permits and approvals it needed to build a 310,000-square-foot addition, including a new helicopter landing pad and expanded parking garage.
-Mr. Smith also handles land use matters related to environmental conservation.
-He represents a land trust, which he has helped preserve open space and protect Bald Eagle nesting sites near the Connecticut River.
+Brian has worked as lead counsel in obtaining land use approvals for hospitals, higher educational facilities, retail centers, factories, and performing arts venues.
+As lead counsel, he helped a Connecticut hospital obtain all permits and approvals it needed to build a 310,000-square-foot addition, including a new helicopter landing pad and expanded parking garage.Brian also handles land use matters related to environmental conservation.
+For example, he represents a land trust, which he has helped to preserve open space and protect Bald Eagle nesting sites near the Connecticut River.

 Brian handles land use matters that result in litigation, such as appeals of land use boards’ decisions.
 He has served as lead counsel in numerous trials and appeals, involving permits, approvals and denials.
 He also handles litigation involving eminent domain, title disputes and disputes between landlords and tenants.

 He successfully defended a Connecticut town after a developer sued it over the denial of its application for a large-scale affordable housing project.
 Four related cases went all the way to the Connecticut Supreme Court, and ultimately the litigation was resolved when the developer pursued a more modest development instead.
 He also has over two decades of experience representing public health agencies on various issues, including enforcing lead abatement issues in court.